oidc-sweden/specifications/swedish-oidc-fed-introduction.md

 Arguably, not all federation services may have the capability to meet this requirement.
 It may be important, in such cases, to be able to enroll federation services that do not have the capability to create and/or publish a self-signed Entity Configuration this way.

-This can be solved by delegating the creation and publication of EntityStatements to the superior Intermediate Entity.
+This can be solved by delegating the creation and publication of Entity Configurations to the registration Intermediate Entity.
-Such an Intermediate Entity can provide a suitable Entity Identifier derived from the domain name of that Intermediate Entity.
+To do so, the registration Intermediate Entity must:

-This allows the Intermediate Entity to publish the Entity Configuration on behalf of the subject federation service.
+- Provide a suitable Entity Identifier derived from the domain name of the Intermediate Entity.
-This procedure solves the publication problem, but still requires the Entity Configuration to be signed with the entity key of the federation service.
+- Hold the federation key representing the registered entity.

-This challenge still has to be managed between the enrolling federation service and the Intermediate Entity handling the enrollment.
+**Note:** the federation key in this case is NOT the key used by the entity when operating its service (I.e. the key used to sign requests to an OP).
-This manner through which this process is handled is outside the scope of the present standard, but there are ongoing discussions on allowing also delegated signing of Entity Configuration data.
+The "Federation key" is the key used by this entity to sign data in OpenID federation such as Entity Configuration data.

 ### Metadata Policy